arcykojot/arcykojot/README.md

 - 👋 Hi, I’m Łukasz Michalski
 - 👀 I’m interested in engineering related to ship design.
 - 🌱 I’m currently learning C# to create engineering tools.
-- 📫 Ypu can reach me by email mlukasz87@gmail.com
+- 📫 You can reach me by email mlukasz87@gmail.com

 <!---
 arcykojot/arcykojot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.